eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 ### Invalid Syntax

-Here are some examples of invalid GFM Alert syntax:
+Here are some examples of invalid GFM alert syntax:

 #### ***exclamation mark*** should not be surrounded by any ***space***s or ***tab***s